Last updated on

 Hi all,

 Congrats again on completing a full semester of CS-214 — you’ve all gone a long way!
 Now the last step is the final exam.
-This post is to help you prepare: a reminder on the shape the exam will take and what topics it will cover, some tips on how to study, and some additional materials that we created during the winter break based on your feedback and private posts.
+This post is to help you prepare: a reminder on the shape the exam will take and what topics it will cover, some tips on how to study, and some additional materials.

-But first, speaking of feedback: EPFL in-depth evaluation are now open for CS-214 (this is later than other courses to not overlap with our internal polls.
-They are available on the overall Moodle homepage after logging in (but before opening the CS-214 page) and in the EPFL app (note: this is different from the CS-214 detailed poll!).
-These evaluations are critical for next year’s students, so… please submit your in-depth evaluations!
-(You will need to do so before you can access some of the additional training materials.)
+But first: EPFL’s in-depth evaluation for CS-214 has recently opened (this is later than other courses to not overlap with our internal polls).
+It’s available on the overall Moodle homepage after logging in (but before opening the CS-214 page) and in the EPFL app.
+These evaluations are critical for next year’s students, so… please submit your in-depth evaluation!.

 Exam contents

-The final lasts 2h45 minutes, on a computer.
-It consists of a collection of exercises and mini-labs similar to the ones we’ve solved in exercises and labs throughout the semester.
-The exam will be a longer than most people can complete in 2h45 — this way if there’s something you don’t know how to do, you can still get a good grade.
-(Some of you got scared by last year’s final grade distribution: keep this in mind if you look at it!
-Your predecessors did very well in the end.)
+The final lasts three hours, on a computer.
+It consists of a collection of problems similar to the ones we’ve solved in exercises and labs throughout the semester.
+The exam will be slightly longer than most people can complete in 3h — this way if there’s something you don’t know how to do, you can still get a good grade.

 You will have access to Scala documentation, the lecture notes, the exercises and their solutions, the labs and your own solutions to them, and any other materials we’ve uploaded to the CS214 Moodle page or posted on the course website.
 Other materials are banned; they will be either blocked or monitored.
-You are not allowed to upload additional materials to Moodle in preparation for the exam.
+You may not upload additional materials to Moodle in preparation for the exam.

 Everything that we’ve seen in starred exercises, in lecture, or in labs is on-topic for the final.
 This includes topics covered in the second half of the course, such as futures, contextual implicits, monads, etc. There are two exceptions: